ugr-sail/sinergym/doc/source/pages/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can run your experiments in cloud too.
 We are using `Google Cloud <https://cloud.google.com/>`__ in order to make it possible.
 Our team aim to set up
-a instances group (`MIG <https://cloud.google.com/compute/docs/instance-groups/getting-info-about-migs?hl=es-419>`__) in which execute our Energym container.
+a instances group (`MIG <https://cloud.google.com/compute/docs/instance-groups/getting-info-about-migs?hl=es-419>`__) in which execute our Sinergym container.

 Firstly, it is necessary that you have a Google Cloud account set up and SDK configured (auth, invoicing, project ID, etc).
 If you don't have this, it is recommended to check `their documentation <https://cloud.google.com/sdk/docs/install>`__.
 Secondly, It is important to have installed `Docker <https://www.docker.com/>`__ in order to be able to manage these containers in Google Cloud.